This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Like This?
 Check out nine other Vancouver day trips!

 On top of Mount Seymour

-It is very different to being pulled behind the boat in the same style of tube.
+It is very different from being pulled behind the boat in the same style of tube.
 But the fun doesn’t stop there.
 You also get hooked onto this pulley that takes you back to the start once you’re finished.
-Sliding up a mountain side in a tube and looking at the marvelous view surrounding us: priceless.
+Sliding up a mountainside in a tube and looking at the marvellous view surrounding us: priceless.

 Mount Seymour has a restaurant, cafe and cafeteria.
 It can also accommodate parties.
 It’s a park for kids, adults and the inbetweeners like us.
 Everyone will have fun up on the mountain.
 If you stay until the sun sets (which is super early in winter anyway) you may be rewarded with a beauty to highlight the already breathtaking view too.